-UPSIDE helps community partners form a CBT that will be attached to a development project.
-The CBT becomes a silent limited partner (LP) in the real estate project; the trust itself is managed by the community for their own benefit; and every resident in the UPSIDE area is eligible to vote.
+Upside Collab Co helps community partners and a willing real estate developer or landlord form a CBT that will be attached to a real estate asset.
+The CBT becomes a silent limited partner (LP) in the real estate project; the trust itself is managed by the community for their own benefit; and every resident in the UPSIDE area (18+) is eligible to vote.
 If a community has 1,000 (adult) residents, then 1,000 people can vote.

 Real Estate Project Generates Revenue

 Once built, as the project makes money, both the developer and the CBT make money.
 Residents are 100% in control of reinvesting their wealth back into their community.